top of page

 FB_IMG_1746326735301.jpg

-She also recounts her personal experiences of “Life Under the Act.”
-As a published poet and author of book Cherbourg Mission 100 years 1904-2004 Centenary, Aunty Jeanette is working on another book titled "Mission Impassable," inspired by one of her poems and her upbringing under "The Act."
+She also shares her personal experiences of “Life Under the Act,” offering powerful insight into this period of history and its lasting impact.
+A published poet and author of Cherbourg Mission 100 Years: 1904–2004 Centenary, Aunty Jeanette is currently working on a new book titled Mission Impassable, inspired by one of her poems and her upbringing under “The Act.”
+This title also forms the inspiration for her tour package, Mission Impassable, which continues to share these stories with truth, respect, and cultural depth.

-For over 25 years, she has been active in community meetings and events in her local area, with parts of her story featured in Chapter 13 of "Outback Heroines," a collection of true stories by author, travel writer and journalist Sue Williams.
+For many years, she has been actively engaged in community meetings and cultural events within her local area, contributing to the ongoing sharing of knowledge, stories, and lived experience.
+Her journey is also featured in Chapter 13 of Outback Heroines, a collection of true stories by author, travel writer, and journalist Sue Williams, highlighting her voice within broader narratives of strength and community.

 https://acrobat.adobe.com/id/urn:aaid:sc:ap:c0764df9-39e4-49a9-b197-83c30a872d62